Journal Selection for Publishing

 Hybrid

-- Author can choose the model – Traditional or Gold Open Access – to be applied when publishing in such journal.
+- Authors can choose the model, Traditional or Gold Open Access, to be applied when published in such journals.

 Journal Credibility Assessment

-When searching for a journal on your own or considering publishing in the journal from which you received an invitation, you need to make sure that the journal are credible.
-With the rapid adoption of the Open Access publishing model, the number of so-called 'predatory' publishers or journals have also increased.
+When searching for a journal on your own or considering publishing in the journal from which you received an invitation, you need to make sure that the journals are credible.
+With the rapid adoption of the Open Access publishing model, the number of so-called 'predatory' publishers or journals has also increased.

-Predatory publishers/journals employs the Open Access publishing model to profit from authors by enticing them with a fast publishing process and low APCs, but without any real benefit to scientific communication: often the article ends up not being published at all, and the manuscript becomes unsuitable for re-publication in reliable journals.
-In this case, the authors not only lose the opportunity to publish valuable data and suffer financial losses, but also damage their reputation.
+Predatory publishers/journals employ the Open Access publishing model to profit from authors by enticing them with a fast publishing process and low APCs, but without any real benefit to scientific communication: often the article ends up not being published at all, and the manuscript becomes unsuitable for republication in reliable journals.
+In this case, the authors not only lose the opportunity to publish valuable data and suffer financial losses but also damage their reputation.

-Predatory journals often create their profiles/websites by hijacking the information of the real and usually – well-known journal: journal title (or at least very similar one), ISSN, indexing and/or other information (information about the existing version of the predatory journal can sometimes be found on the website of the real journal).
+Predatory journals often create their profiles/websites by hijacking the information of real and usually well-known journals: journal titles (or at least a very similar one), ISSN, indexing, and/or other information (information about the existing version of the predatory journal can sometimes be found on the website of the real journal).
 However, a list of other traits may expose the predatory nature of the journal.

-Predatory publishers/journals employs the Open Access publishing model to profit from authors by enticing them with a fast publishing process and low APCs, but without any real benefit to scientific communication: often the article ends up not being published at all, and the manuscript becomes unsuitable for re-publication in reliable journals.
-In this case, the authors not only lose the opportunity to publish valuable data and suffer financial losses, but also damage their reputation.
+Predatory publishers/journals employ the Open Access publishing model to profit from authors by enticing them with a fast publishing process and low APCs, but without any real benefit to scientific communication: often the article ends up not being published at all, and the manuscript becomes unsuitable for republication in reliable journals.
+In this case, the authors not only lose the opportunity to publish valuable data and suffer financial losses but also damage their reputation.

-Predatory journals often create their profiles/websites by hijacking the information of the real and usually – well-known journal: journal title (or at least very similar one), ISSN, indexing and/or other information (information about the existing version of the predatory journal can sometimes be found on the website of the real journal).
+Predatory journals often create their profiles/websites by hijacking the information of real and usually well-known journals: journal titles (or at least a very similar one), ISSN, indexing, and/or other information (information about the existing version of the predatory journal can sometimes be found on the website of the real journal).
 However, a list of other traits may expose the predatory nature of the journal.

 Main characteristics of a predatory journal: